-DOCUMENTATION REQUIREMENTS. continued
+DOCUMENTATION REQUIREMENTS, continued

-Billing and Reimbursement Requirements Residential Copy of claim(s) submitted for payment.
+Dilling and Daimburga mont Demiliaments Billing and Reimburse Residential Copy of claim(s) submitted for payment.
 Habilitation Daily attendance log (sent monthly).
-(Behavior Focused) An implementation plan will be developed, at a minimum, within 30 days of the initiation of the new service, or within 30 calendar days of receipt of the support plan for continuation of services and annually thereafter.
+(Behavior Focused) An implementation plan will be developed, at a minimum, within 30 days (Bonavior Foodood) of the initiation of the new service, or within 30 calendar days of receipt of the support plan for continuation of services and annually thereafter.
 A copy of the implementation plan, signed by the recipient, must be furnished to the recipient, the recipient's legal representative, and to the WSC at the end of this 30-day period.
 The progress toward achieving the goal(s) identified on the implementation plan must be documented in notes or quarterly summaries, as specified in each service.
 Quarterly summary of each quarter of the support plan year.
-The third quarterly summary also serves as the annual report and must include a summary of the previous three guarters.
-Staffing documentation such as direct care staffing schedules, payroll records indicating identified direct care support staff and hours worked, and any other supplemental support staffing schedules that document staffing ratios and direct contact hours worked.
+The third quarterly summary also serves as the annual report and must include a summary of the previous three quarters.
+Staffing documentation such as direct care staffing schedules, payroll records indicating identified direct care support staff and hours worked. records indicating identified direct care support staff and hours worked, and any other supplemental support staffing schedules that document staffing ratios and direct contact hours worked.
 If the provider plans to transport recipients in the provider's private vehicle, at the time of enrollment, the provider must be able to show proof of valid: (1) driver's license, (2) vehicle registration, and (3) automobile insurance.
 Subsequent to enrollment, the provider is responsible for keeping this documentation up-to-date.
 Residential Copy of claim(s) submitted for payment.
 Habilitation Daily attendance log (sent monthly).
 (Intensive Behavior) An implementation plan will be developed, at a minimum, within 30 days of the initiation of the new service, or within 30 calendar days of receipt of the support plan for continuation of services and annually thereafter.
 A copy of the implementation plan, signed by the recipient, must be furnished to the recipient, the recipient's legal representative, and to the WSC at the end of this 30-day period.
 The progress toward achieving the goal(s) identified on the implementation plan must be documented in notes or quarterly summaries, as specified in each service.
-Quarterly summary of each guarter of the support plan year.
+Quarterly summary of each quarter of the support plan year.
 The third quarterly summary also serves as the annual report and must include a summary of the previous three quarters.
 Staffing documentation such as direct care staffing schedules, payroll records indicating identified direct care support staff and hours worked, and any other supplemental support staffing schedules that document staffing ratios and direct contact hours worked.
-If the provider plans to transport recipients in the provider's private vehicle, at the time of enrollment, the provider must be able to show proof of valid: (1) driver's license.
-(2) car registration, and (3) car insurance.
-Subsequent to enrollment, the provider is responsible for keeping this documentation up-to-date.
+If the provider plans to transport recipients in the provider's private vehicle, at the time of enrollment, the provider must be able to show proof of valid: (1) driver's license, (2) car registration, and (3) car insurance.
+Subsequent to enrollment, the provider is responsible for keeping this documentation up-to-date. documentation up-to-date.